Is a 20-year term life insurance policy right for you?

 What happens after 20-years are up?

-Term life policies – by definition – only last for a limited amount of time and are just designed to give your beneficiaries a valuable lump-sum payment if you die during that period.
-Unlike permanent forms of life insurance, term policies don't have cash value.1 So when coverage expires, your life insurance protection is gone -- and even though you've been paying premiums for 20 years, there's no residual value.
+Term life policies — by definition — only last for a limited amount of time and are just designed to give your beneficiaries a valuable lump-sum payment if you die during that period.
+Unlike permanent forms of life insurance, term policies don't build cash, have a cash value component.1 So when coverage expires, your life insurance protection is gone — and even though you've been paying premiums for 20 years, there's no residual value.
 If you want to continue to have coverage, you'll have to apply for new life insurance.
-The only problem is, the cost will be much higher: when it comes time to renew, you'll be 20 years older, with 20 years less life expectancy.
+The only problem is, the cost will be much higher, as factors such as age and health increase the cost of term life insurance: when it comes time to renew, you'll be 20 years older, with 20 years less life expectancy.

 You may be able to convert your policy to permanent coverage